CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

     2. **interpolate_linear**: Connects both sides of each gaps with a linear sequence of datapoints.
     3. **interpolate_polynomial**: More realistic than linear as they are connected with a polynomial curve
     4. **rolling**: Similar to forward, but takes the average of the the last known and next known data point.
 Will be implemented soon.
 3. **dropout_threshold**: I would argue this is the most important parameter to monitor.
 Within the ```Historical.impute_data()```, I store a  **ratio** for each stock, which helps determine whether or not the data is usable.
 Prior to imputation, an ```original_length = len(temp_data)``` is stored, and after imputation, this is used in the line: ```ratio = original_length / len(temp_imputed)```.
 This value is printed during the imputation process and helps us visualize how much real vs fabricated data we are left with for each stock following imputation.
-For example, if prior to imputation, a stock has 10 rows of data, but after imputation, it has 100, we would have a ratio of ```0.1```.
-This tells us that the stock data is mostly fabricated and therefore may lead to overfitting contamination.
+For example, if prior to imputation a stock has 10 rows of data, but after imputation it has 100, the resulting ratio for that stock will be ```0.1```.
+This tells us that the stock data is mostly fabricated and therefore may lead to overfitting or other issues.
 Conversely, a stock with 95 rows prior and 100 rows post will have a ratio of ```0.95```.
 By setting ```dropout_threshold=0.7``` for instance, we would remove all stocks with ratios less than 0.7 from our imputed database.

-After ```penny_stock_historical.impute()``` is called, you will find new files
+After ```penny_stock_historical.impute()``` is called, you will find these two new files within your ~historical_data/ directory:
 1. stockdata_imputed.db
 2. stockdata_imputed.csv

-within your ~/historical_data/ directory.

 ---
 # model_training.ipynb

-With the imputed dataset now formed, we will perform several pre-processing methods on it to prepare for use in training a model.
-Please note that the methods used will now vary depending on what model you intend to use.
+With the imputed dataset now formed, we will now perform several pre-processing methods on it to prepare for use in training a model.
+Please note that the methods listed will now vary depending on what model you intend to use.
 For the methods listed below, they are currently intended for LSTM use.

 ## Preprocessing: Additional Features